josephrclick/stack-recon-personal-app/README.md

 # 🧠 StackRecon

 **Scan Stack.
 Find Gap.
 Insert Value.**

-StackRecon is a personal, AI-powered job targeting system built for precision, speed, and control.
-It scrapes, analyzes, enriches, and tracks job opportunities with tactical clarity — engineered for a single operator running a high-efficiency campaign.
+An AI-powered job targeting system for people who take their careers seriously.

 ---

 ## 🚀 What It Does

-1. Scrapes job descriptions via a custom Chrome Extension
-2. Enriches each job post using OpenAI and your structured resume
-3. Stores the data in Supabase with clean schema + score-based sorting
-4. Displays jobs in a fast, sortable, filterable dashboard
-5. Provides AI insight: strengths, gaps, red flags, bullet suggestions
-6. Generates downloadable PDFs: dynamic cover letters and static resumes

-Everything works.
-MVP is done.
-This system is now in daily use.
+StackRecon is a tactical, full-stack, AI-augmented job war machine.

+It scrapes, analyzes, enriches, and tracks job opportunities with strategic insight and aggressive efficiency.
+Every record is enriched via OpenAI with custom prompt logic and scored for fit, leverage, and risk.
+You don’t just track jobs—you run campaigns.

+---

+## ⚙️ Workflow Overview

+1. **Scraping** – Chrome Extension extracts cleaned job descriptions from LinkedIn, Dice, RemoteRocketship, and more.
+2. **Batch Ingestion** – All jobs are sent via `/api/ingest-jobs-batch` (secure, tokenized).
+3. **Edge-Triggered Enrichment** – When a new job hits the `jobs` table in Supabase, an Edge Function calls OpenAI for deep enrichment using custom GPT-4o prompts.
+4. **Database Storage** – Enriched results (including red flags, strategy notes, resume tips, and interview angles) are normalized and stored in Supabase.
+5. **Dashboard Filtering** – Jobs are visualized and triaged in a responsive dashboard sorted by fit, opportunity, and risk.

 ---